-This is a brief guide for getting up and running with Snip on your Mac computer.
-It will cover all the main features of the app and how they work.
+This is a brief guide for getting up and running using Snip on your Mac computer.

-If you haven’t already, download the MacOS Snip app either by clicking here (and your download will start automatically), or downloading from the Mac App Store.
+If you haven’t already, download the MacOS Snip app by clicking here.
 If you run in to any problems during the installation process, check out the step-by-step installation guide.

-Snip is a system tray app, which means you will find it in your system tray at the top right of your screen, rather than your Dock.
+Snip is a system tray app, which means you will find it in your system tray (at the top right of your screen), rather than in your Dock.

-Before you can start using the app, you must Log in with your Mathpix Snip account.
-Don’t have an account yet?
-You can sign up in the app or at accounts.mathpix.com.
+Before you can start using the app, you must Login with your Mathpix Snip account.
+If you don’t have an account yet, click here to create an account.
 A full guide for creating your account can be found here.

-Enter the email and password (case senstitive) you signed up with to Log in.
-If the Login button is disabled that means you haven’t entered a proper email or password–double check them!
-If you forgot your password and need to reset it, click Forgot? and a reset password link will be sent to your email.
+Once you have successfully created an account, go back to the app’s Login screen and enter the email and password (case sensitive) that you signed up with.
+If the Log in button is disabled that means you haven’t entered a proper email or password.
+If you forgot your password and need to reset it, click Forgot? to send a password reset link to your email.

 Once you have entered your email address and password and successfully logged in, you will see your Snip List.
-If this is your first time using the app, the List will be empty and instead you will see this message Click here to take a snip!
-Or enter
+If this is your first time using the app, the List will be empty and instead you will see this message explaining how to take your first Snip.